3107 Iris Avenue, Suite 100

 Elliott graduated magna cum laude from Northwestern University Pritzker School of Law, where he was articles editor for the Northwestern Journal of Law & Social Policy and was awarded a public service distinction for completing over 100 hours of community service during law school.
 He remains very involved with the law school and recently co-chaired the reunion committee for his law school class.
 Elliott holds a Bachelor of Arts with honors distinction from the University of Colorado, Boulder.

-Prior to law school, Elliott taught fifth grade in Las Vegas, Nevada, as a corps member with Teach For America.
-During his second year of teaching, he served as fifth-grade co-chair and received an excellence award for outstanding teaching and service to this school.
+Before law school, Elliott taught fifth grade in Las Vegas, Nevada, as a corps member with Teach For America.
+During his second year of teaching, he served as fifth-grade co-chair and received an excellence award for outstanding teaching and service to his school.
 Elliott left the classroom to become director of individual giving for TFA’s Chicago region, where he oversaw and grew a multimillion-dollar fundraising campaign.
 He remains very involved with Teach For America and serves on TFA’s University of Colorado alumni board.

 In his spare time, Elliott enjoys playing and watching sports, reading, and spending time with his wife, Caroline, and their son, Alden.